Fibromyalgia and Immune Health

 During a fibro flare, you might experience more immune reactions like swollen glands, sensitivity to weather, and more areas of muscle, tendon, and joint pain.

 Remember that the health of our lymphatic system is directly related to the health of our immune system.

-Working in clinic and as a practitioner for many years, I have often seen the correlation between chronic illness/auto immune illness and low levels of vitamin D, which is obtained from the sun.
+Working in the clinic and as a practitioner for many years, I have often seen the correlation between chronic illness/autoimmune illness and low levels of vitamin D, which is obtained from the sun.

-Some people have an aversion or other medical condition which might prevent them from going in the sun.
-Yet, from cancer to auto immune illness to joint health, there is nothing better than getting your 25 minutes or so a day of full body sun, when possible that is.
+Some people have an aversion or other medical condition which might prevent them from going to the sun.
+Yet, from cancer to autoimmune illness to joint health, there is nothing better than getting your 25 minutes or so a day of full-body sun, when possible that is.

-Research continue to prove this.
-We obtain vitamin D best from the sun, but we must be able to properly synthesize the vitamin D. You can read more here in our Vitamin D article.
+Research continues to prove this.
+We obtain vitamin D best from the sun, but we must be able to properly synthesize vitamin D. You can read more here in our Vitamin D article.
 Think about these points as well: 1. stay hydrated with alkaline water.
-2. avoid toxic sunscreens which promote everything from skin cancer to rashes, use a better option like zinc oxide and keep it fragrance and chemical free.
+2. avoid toxic sunscreens which promote everything from skin cancer to rashes, use a better option like zinc oxide, and keep it fragrance and chemical-free.

 3. Organic coconut oil has a slight natural sunscreen.
 4. Eat an abundance of raw organic foods during the summer months to better support vitamin D absorption and skin health.
-5. Consider the best additive free Vitamin D emulsion we have ever used and I do highly recommend and use it, first picture in vitamin D article linked above here.
+5. Consider the best additive-free Vitamin D emulsion we have ever used and I do highly recommend and use it, first picture in the vitamin D article is linked above here.

 5. Colloidal Silver (liquid or spray)